f3m1p0l4r1cguy/hs1ux/README.md

 🎮 Love playing **osu**

-⚡ Perspective: **The world would be way different if toxic behaviour had real consequences**
+**The world would be way different if toxic behaviour had real consequences**